jnyfah/jnyfah.github.io/_posts/hash.md

 One detail that matters: keep the accumulators in local variables, not in the struct.
 If they live as `acc[4]` and you read and write them every iteration, the compiler may reload from memory each time, which quietly serializes everything again.

-best is to load into locals at the top once, work on locals in the hot loop, write back once at the end.
+Load them into local variables at the top of the function, work on locals throughout the hot loop, and write back to the struct once at the end.

 The result: